Design Education · Long-Form Leadership

 How I Worked

-I structured curriculum development as a continuous design practice — with distinct phases corresponding to how the field and the student population shifted over twelve years.
+I structure curriculum development as a continuous design practice — with distinct phases corresponding to how the field and the student population have shifted over fourteen-plus years and counting.

 Phase 1 (2011–2015): Building the foundation